 Because of many things, Morral is a very good place for families to consider.
 With an enviable combination of good schools, low crime, college-educated neighbors who tend to support education because of their own experiences, and a high rate of home ownership in predominantly single-family properties, Morral really has some of the features that families look for when choosing a good community to raise children.
 Is Morral perfect?
 Of course not, and if you like frenetic nightlife, it will be far from your cup of tea.
 But overall this is a solid community, with many things to recommend it as a family-friendly place to live.

-The percentage of people in Morral who are college-educated is somewhat higher than the average US community of 21.84%: 27.05% of adults in Morral have at least a bachelor's degree.
+The overall education level of Morral is somewhat higher than in the average US city of 21.84%: 27.05% of adults 25 and older in the village have at least a bachelor's degree.

 The per capita income in Morral in 2022 was $31,062, which is middle income relative to Ohio and the nation.
 This equates to an annual income of $124,248 for a family of four.
 However, Morral contains both very wealthy and poor people as well.